 We actively avoid some GM food.
 For example, I do prioritize organic corn tortilla chips and corn for cornmeal.
-That’s an easy step for our family, since we really don’t have any soy or canola or much beet sugar in the house.
+That’s an easy step for our family since we don’t have any soy, canola, or much beet sugar in the house.
 There aren’t a lot of other GMOs to worry about until we go out to eat or have someone else’s junk food.

 And at that point, GMOs are the least of my worries.

 I try to be informed about what I am and am not informed about.
 A lot of people at Farmer’s Markets are asking the question, “Are these GMO?”